lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 asserting firmware version and other general properties of the device, Evidence signed using different cryptographic algorithms, or Endorsements provided by the device manufacturer.
-Like-wise a CSR may also contain one or more Attestation Result payloads.
+Like-wise, a CSR may also contain one or more Attestation Result payloads.

 With these attributes, additional information is available to an RA or CA, which may be used to decide whether to issue a certificate and what certificate profile to apply.
-The scope of this document is, however, limited to the conveyance of Evidence, Endorsements, and Attestation Results within CSR.
+The scope of this document is, however, limited to the conveyance of Evidence, Endorsements, and Attestation Results within CSRs.
 The exact format of the Evidence, Endorsements, and Attestation Results being conveyed is out of scope of this document as they are defined in various standard and proprietary specifications.

 # Conventions and Definitions